1. Choose your focus go-to-market segments

 - Pick the most promising segments and potentially brainstorm additional market segments, ending up with 5-10 segments to evaluate

 - Make a copy of the market segmentation template below

 - Below the standard criteria outlined in the template, outline other criteria: person’s and company’s characteristics that make them really care about your unique approach and features.
-E.g. amount of purchase orders and invoices in different formats, technology stack, size or growth of a specific department, background of the decision maker, ad spend etc.
+E.g. amount of purchase orders and invoices in different formats, technology stack, size or growth of a specific department, the background of the decision-maker, ad spend, etc.